 Writing for a lay reader

-Applicants to the George Moore Scholars programme who wish to pursue mainly research-focused master's degrees are asked to write a summary of their research in a style suitable for ‘the lay reader’.
+Most Master's degrees are taught.
+Applicants to the George Moore Scholars programme who wish to pursue mainly research-focused Master's degrees are asked to write a summary of their research in a style suitable for ‘the lay reader’.
 Assessment panels will include senior academics but they may not always have specialist knowledge of your subject area.
 The assessment panel will also include non-academic members.
 Writing for the lay reader will ensure your application is jargon-free and help to give assessors a clear overview of the aims and methodology of your research.

-Writing for a lay reader means: not assuming any background knowledge about your subject area; spelling out in the clearest terms your research objectives, methodology, and intended outputs; and explaining any technical or specialist terms.
+Writing for a lay reader means: not assuming any background knowledge about your subject area; spelling out in the clearest terms your academic objectives in undertaking the course and explaining any technical or specialist terms.

 Tips on choosing a referee